 McKenzie Pass Scenic Bikeway

 From Sisters, this 38-mile former wagon trail climbs through a sage and ponderosa pine forest to a 65-square-mile lava flow with 360-degree summit views of Cascadian volcanoes.
 The 25-mile, 4,000-foot descent to the McKenzie River has brake-burning hairpin turns through the more lush “wet side” forest.
-Pro tip: The McKenzie Highway is closed during the winter, but for several weeks before it opens to cars in the spring, the road is solely dedicated to nonmotorized use.
+Pro tip: The McKenzie Highway is closed during the winter, but cyclists may share the road and epic scenery with cars when it reopens for the season, typically mid-June.

 FivePine Lodge